vtbassmatt/azf-wsgi/readme.md

-# azf_wsgi - WSGI apps on Azure Functions
+# azf-wsgi - WSGI apps on Azure Functions

 An adapter package to let you run WSGI apps (Django, Flask, etc.) on Azure Functions.